Amethé von Zeppelin: Second World War

 Zeppelin was considered by the British security services to have been anti-British before the outbreak of the Second World War and was believed to have made a propaganda or anti-British radio broadcast from Vienna on 21 September 1939 shortly after the outbreak of the war.

 During the war, she was closely associated with Lisa von Pott of the Von Pott Group of Nazi spies in Vienna in the pay of Dr Robert Wagner, an S.S. or S.D. officer, but the exact degree of Zeppelin's involvement in the spy group, if any, is unknown.
 A visiting card from the countess was found among the possessions of the British pro-Nazi broadcaster Susan Sweney which read, in German, "The bearer of this card also brings the bird with her.
 Herr FINDERS will have spoken to you about them already and will have left the cage and birdseed with you.
 Please give it (the bird) seed and water till to-morrow morning".

 She left Vienna in September 1945 as the war was drawing to a close.

 Career

 All of Smeaton's translation work was published after her marriage to Count Leo Zeppelin in 1929 starting with Paul Frischauer's Prinz Eugen: Ein mensch und hundert Jahre Geschichte which was published in London in 1934 as Prince Eugène: A Man and a Hundred Years of History.
 She then translated Rudolf Carnap's, The Logical Syntax of Language (1937) and after the Second World War a number of works of a philosophical nature as well as a mathematical work and Werner Heisenberg's Nuclear Physics in 1953 with Frank Gaynor.

+She died on 2 September 1969 in 7/6 Floragasse, Vienna.